BryanBrooks00/BoxKiller/README.md

-# BoxKiller
 Privacy Policy
-Siarhei Blakhin built the Box Killer app as a Commercial app.
-This SERVICE is provided by Siarhei Blakhin and is intended for use as is.
+Siarhei Blakhin built the Box Killer app as an Ad Supported app.
+This SERVICE is provided by Siarhei Blakhin at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.